You are currently viewing Gluten Free Holiday Emotions

 Too often we let the hustle and bustle (and store ads) and limited time between jobs, kids, and home turn us into frazzled and fatigued beings who can’t wait for the season to be over.
 I’ve been that person, and I don’t like it.
 What’s the point?
 Do we really care more about *things* than family and loved ones?
 None of us do.
 I’d rather sit around a table with my family and a game and a (gluten free) pizza than receive a package to open.
 And that’s what I’m looking forward to this year.
 While there will be presents, I’m downsizing on the packages and working on upsizing the *chill.*

-Add in a Dash of Gluten Free
+Add in a Dash of Gluten Free to the Holiday Season

 So here comes the gluten free side of things.
 (Minor compared to so many other things we face through life, but it can certainly take on some emotions.)